NetApp/beegfs/README.md

 At minimum you must provide the following details for each Ansible host representing an E-Series storage system:

-    eseries_ssid: 1                           # This value will be 1 for storage systems with embedded web services (example: E2800 and E5700).
-                                                # Otherwise specify the appropriate SSID from the web services proxy managing the storage system.
-    eseries_api_url: https://<url>/devmgr/v2  # For storage systems with embedded web services this will be the IP/hostname of one controller.
+    eseries_system_api_url: https://<url>/devmgr/v2             # For storage systems with embedded web services this will be the IP/hostname of one controller.
                                                                    # Otherwise specify the URL to the web services proxy managing the storage system.
-    eseries_api_username: admin               # Username for the storage system or web services proxy.
-    eseries_api_password: useansiblevault     # Password for the storage system or web services proxy.
+    eseries_system_password: <eseries_array_admin_password>     # Admin password for the storage system or web services proxy.
                                                                     # Use of Ansible Vault over storing passwords in plaintext is strongly recommended.
     eseries_validate_certs:  [true|false]                       # Set "true" to verify SSL certificates or "false" to disable.
                                                                     # This would typically be set to "false" if you get certificate errors using the above URL in a browser.

 When the BeeGFS role is executed it will reach out to each of these E-Series storage systems to collect a list of which BeeGFS nodes in the inventory have volumes mapped with the workload name `beegfs_storage` or `beegfs_metadata`.
 The role will subsequently verify all required volumes are visible on each host, and will attempt to rescan and reboot hosts as needed to ensure all newly mapped volumes are present.